resurfaceio/containers/helm/resurfaceio/resurface/README.md

   - **custom.config.dbsize**: integer.
 Available memory (volatile and persistent) in GiB to be used by the Resurface database.
   - **custom.config.dbheap**: integer.
 Available memory in GiB to be used by the JVM running the application.
 It isn't recommended to set this value below `3`.
   - **custom.config.dbslabs**: integer.
 Used by the Resurface database to define a level of parallelism for queries.
+  - **custom.config.tz**: string.
+Used to specify a local timezone instead of the UTC timezone containers run with by default.

 - The **custom.storage** subsection refers to the persistent storage configuration.
 Persistent volume implementation is specific to each cloud provider.
   - **custom.storage.size**: integer.
 Size in GiB of the persistent volume that should be provisioned for each Resurface node.
 It should match both **custom.config.dbsize** and **custom.resource.memory** values.